brian-gee/flavias-sweets/src/content/blog/The_Ultimate_Guide_to_Storing_and_Preserving_Cakes.md

 date: "Dec 17 2023"
 ---

-As a lifelong cake enthusiast turned writer, I've experienced firsthand the highs of a perfectly baked cake and the lows of a sadly stale slice.
+As a lifelong cake enthusiast, I've experienced firsthand the highs of a perfectly baked cake and the lows of a sadly stale slice.
 In this guide, I'll share the essential tips and tricks for storing and preserving cakes to ensure that every bite is as delightful as the first.

 ## Freshness First: Storing Cakes at Room Temperature